DETAILED ACTION

 The prior art is silent on the hmAbs listed in Tables 1-4 of the specification.
 In a review article written by Malik in 2023, 3 years post filing (Vaccine 2023, Vol. 11, 1328), it states “to date, no specific antiviral drugs have been approved for dengue virus treatment.” (page 7, 3rd paragraph, 1st line).
 Malik teaches genomic mutations in the viral genome and drug resistance are the major obstacles in the process of vaccine development (page 7, 4th paragraph, lines 4-5).
 Malik teaches antibody-dependent enhancement (ADE) is a phenomenon in which certain antibodies, instead of neutralizing them, actually enhance the entry of a virus into target cells and facilitate its replication.
 Since dengue virus have four different serotypes, a primary infection with one of these serotypes usually leads to long-lasting protective immunity against that particular serotype, but subsequence infections with a different serotype can lead to more severe disease due to ADE (page 12, lines 1-6).
 Malik teaches ADE poses a major obstacle to the development of a dengue vaccine and vaccine candidate must ensure that the induced antibodies are highly neutralizing and do not enhance viral entry, as well as elicit a balanced immune response to multiple dengue serotypes to reduce the risk of ADE during subsequent infections (page 12, 2nd-3rd paragraph).

-With regard to Dengue treatment and/or prevention in pregnant woman, Giraldo-Garcia (Current Tropical Medicine Reports, 2019, Vol.6, pages 231-238) teach there are multiple obstacles that have delayed the progress in obtaining a DENV vaccine for use during pregnancy, including the co-circulation of multiple DENV serotypes as well as other flaviviruses, imperfect knowledge of viral pathogenesis, lack of understanding of the immunological mechanisms of the cross reactive specific cellular and humoral immune responses of DENV antigens with other flaviviruses, lack of a reliable animal model, the complexity of the host immune mechanisms, deficiency of clinical studies involving pregnant women and their infants, and knowledge gaps of the immune mechanisms of DENV infection during pregnancy and in the fetus since pregnancy can alter immune response and the fetal immune response can change throughout pregnancy (bridging paragraph of page 234-235).
+With regard to Dengue treatment in pregnant woman, Giraldo-Garcia (Current Tropical Medicine Reports, 2019, Vol.6, pages 231-238) teach there are multiple obstacles that have delayed the progress in obtaining a DENV vaccine for use during pregnancy, including the co-circulation of multiple DENV serotypes as well as other flaviviruses, imperfect knowledge of viral pathogenesis, lack of understanding of the immunological mechanisms of the cross reactive specific cellular and humoral immune responses of DENV antigens with other flaviviruses, lack of a reliable animal model, the complexity of the host immune mechanisms, deficiency of clinical studies involving pregnant women and their infants, and knowledge gaps of the immune mechanisms of DENV infection during pregnancy and in the fetus since pregnancy can alter immune response and the fetal immune response can change throughout pregnancy (bridging paragraph of page 234-235).
 Giraldo-Garcia concludes “despite the risk of obstetric complications in pregnant women due to infection with dengue virus infection, there is currently no specific treatment or licensed vaccine for use during pregnancy.” (abstract, and page 236, 2nd col., 2nd paragraph, lines 1-4).

 The amount of experimentation required to practice the invention